 How to write a top-notch design brief

-Typing up a brief can seem daunting – especially if writing isn’t your forté.
+Typing up a design brief can seem daunting – especially if writing isn’t your forté.
 But there’s only one way to secure the exact communication or marketing product you’re after – and that’s with a well-written brief that gets straight to the point.

 By simply answering the questions below, you have the beginnings of a mighty fine brief.